5 Ways to Design Solar Architecture Beautifully—Not as an Ugly Afterthought

 But even beyond economic barriers, Gardzelewski says there would still be resistance to using solar panels because of the way they look.
 Currently, they’re often integrated into a design as an afterthought, which explains why a solar installation is often perceived as an eyesore.
 “Even in zero-energy houses—and definitely in solar installations on conventional homes—the solar panels do not fit with the design of the architecture, and it stands out in a bad way,” he says.

-Revealing and celebrating the building systems so you can see how they work.
+This refers to revealing and celebrating the building systems to see how they work.
 This is an industrial look with the “guts” of the building exposed.
 In this paradigm, seeing the inner workings, wiring, structure, and connection of the solar panels fits in with the overall industrial design.

 Gerrit Rietveld’s Schroder House and Ludwig Mies van der Rohe’s Barcelona Pavilion are two examples of buildings focused on planar composition.
 In the case of the Barcelona Pavilion, Mies used planar composition to celebrate the richness of materials such as glass, marble, onyx, and travertine.
 With this strategy, the material aspect of a solar panel is celebrated, too.
 “We really love looking at the crystals and the wiring and all the intricacies of a solar panel,” Gardzelewski says.